SDC-Fall-2024/team24/README.md

 ### Project Description
-A programming language based on a subset of C with some additional features, with a hand crafted Virtual Machine to execute code, a treewalking interpreter written in Java.
+A programming language based on a subset of C with some additional features, with a hand crafted Virtual Machine to execute code, and a treewalking interpreter written in Java.

 ### Built With